MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

         ALTER SERVER ROLE [securityadmin] ADD MEMBER [contoso\vm2$] GO
         ```
     - Both site servers need access to the site database on the instance of SQL Server.
 The original site server should already have this access, so add it for the new site server.
-For example, the following SQL script adds this login for the new site server **VM2** in the Contoso domain to the **CM_ABC** database:
+For example, the following SQL script adds a login to the **CM_ABC** database for the new site server **VM2** in the Contoso domain:

         ```SQL
         USE [CM_ABC]